 Cooking has given me some of the most incredible opportunities.
 It has enabled me to experience the most amazing things, visit and live in the most beautiful places and meet some exceptional people!

 Having trained as a chef at the Ballymaloe Cookery School in Ireland under the watchful eye of Darina Allen, I started my career in London, but I soon got tired of the monotonous menus served by the underpaid staff at the big boring restaurant corporations.
 I took it upon myself to make life more interesting and so a friend and I packed up and went to the French Alps!
-We worked in a chalet together, I as the chef and he as the host and it was one of the best decision ever!!
+We worked in a chalet together, I as the chef and he as the host and it was one of the best decisions ever!!
 I loved my job and the freedom I had having my own kitchen and creating my own menus.
-Waking up in the Alps everyday with the freedom to ski and working in a job with people I loved provided me with skills for life and little did I know this was just a stepping stone.
+Waking up in the Alps every day with the freedom to ski and working in a job with people I loved provided me with skills for life and little did I know this was just a stepping stone.

 It was after this that I got the travel bug and I went on to complete two more winter seasons in the mountains!!